Master 180

 Which of the statements given above are correct?

-Consider the following statements regarding depreciation and amortization choices:
+Consider the following statements regarding return components:

 Which of the statements given above are correct?